Don’t Expect People To Believe In You When You Start – CEO, SAS Kitchen.

 - Yes oh, I faced so many challenges.
-I’ll talk on the major ones.
+I’ll talk abouttime, even the major ones.
 My first and greatest challenge was dealing with advances from some male customers.
 You Know what I mean?
 I had to draw the line between pleasure and business.
-I had to remain professional the whole time even though I used a friendly approach.
+I had to remain professional the whole time, even though I used a friendly approach.
 I knew my goal and I kept my focus on it.

 You do quite a lot of personal cooking’s for great men and women across Nigeria.
 Now, can you tell us the kind of risk associated with this type of business and how anyone looking to start a similar thing can avoid them?

-- Hmmmmmm…The risks involved in this business aren’t so much, as far as I know.
+- Hmmmmmm the risks involved in this business aren’t so much, as far as I know.
 But the major risk is your health.
-Having to cook for hours everyday close to fire isn’t pleasant to the body.
-Sometimes I run temperature when I’ve stayed too long close to fire because I use firewood to cook when the cooking is much.
+Having to cook for hours every day close to the fire isn’t pleasant to the body.
+Sometimes I run temperature when I’ve stayed too long close to the fire because I use firewood to cook when the cooking is much.